What is the Medicare Flex Card?

 Pros and Cons of Flex Cards

 However, these cards are only offered by Medicare Advantage plans, not Original Medicare, and very few MA plans actually offer them.
-Additionally, the average amount on these cards is $500 (compared to the $2,880 often advertised).
+Additionally, the average amount on these cards is $500, which can be used quickly depending on the items it’s used to purchase.
+The restrictions on approved expenses vary from plan to plan, and the cards have a preloaded limit, which may not be sufficient to cover all desired expenses at once.

 Eric Ruge